HimanshuMishra123/terraform-zero-to-hero/Day-2/05-variables.md

 - `output` is used to declare an output variable named `example_output`.
 - `description` provides a description of the output variable.
 - `value` specifies the value that you want to expose as an output variable.
 This value can be a resource attribute, a computed value, or any other expression.
-Example- resource.aws_instance.id
+Example- aws_instance.example.public_ip this will return public ip of example resource

 You can reference output variables in the root module or in other modules by using the syntax `module.module_name.output_name`, where `module_name` is the name of the module containing the output variable.